ElleNajt/ErdosInstitute-SIG_Project/DataGathering/readme.md

 The pickled dataframes where made with a python 3.8.6 build.
 You also need to have praw version 7.2.0 for the dataframes to unpickle without an error.

+There is also a csv version here: https://drive.google.com/file/d/1-hiZVtO-nEwi92F9FbOwTbkvOFNLC3Tj/view?usp=sharing

 ## Caveats:

 1. Pushshift's ingest went down for various periods of time, and hasn't been backfilled.
 This leads to some gaps in the data that are apparent one plots a time series.
 See here for discussion: https://www.reddit.com/r/pushshift/comments/n38roy/missing_data/